 According to surveys, it is the number one favored gift on Valentine's Day, and over 90% of Americans agree that they will share candy or chocolate over Christmas.

 So, it's clear that Americans do love that sweet food.
 However, Sweetest Day is not just about candy.

 What to do on Sweetest Day

 This day is all about treating those you care about with something sweet, be it candy or a nice gesture.

 You can follow the day's tradition and buy candy, such as chocolates or love hearts, for those who are most important to you.
 However, join the sweetness with a good deed and bake something sweet for your sweethearts.
-Everyone loves a homemade treat, and you are sure to surprise people and make them feel appreciated.
+Everyone loves a homemade treat, and you will surely surprise people and make them feel appreciated.

-At the same time, while baking something for your friends, family, or partner, you could remember those who are less fortunate.
-Perhaps you could contact a charity or a shelter and find out whether they would also appreciate some baked goods!
+While baking something for your friends, family, or partner, you could remember those who are less fortunate.
+Perhaps you could contact a charity or shelter to find out whether they would also appreciate some baked goods!